Peanuts: Advertising and retail

 The characters from the comic have long been licensed for use on merchandise, the success of the comic strip helping to create a market for such items.
 In 1958, the Hungerford Plastics Corporation created a set of five vinyl dolls of the most famous characters (Charlie Brown, Snoopy, Lucy, Linus, and Schroeder); they expanded this line in 1961 to make the dolls slightly larger and included Sally and Pig-Pen.
 An early example of the characters appearing in promotional material was strips and illustrations drawn by Schulz for the 1955 instructional booklet for the Kodak Brownie camera, The Brownie Book of Picture Taking.
 Another early campaign was on behalf of Ford Motor Company; magazine illustrations, brochure illustrations, and animated television spots featuring the characters were used to promote the Ford Falcon from January 1960 into 1964.
 Schulz credited the Ford campaign as the first time where licensing the characters earned "a lot of money".
 However, he expressed a dislike of illustrating the adverts, describing it as "hard work" and would have preferred to dedicate equivalent effort to drawing the Sunday format strips.

 Some licensing relationships were maintained long-term.
 Hallmark began printing greetings cards and party goods featuring the characters in 1960.
 In the late 1960s, Sanrio held the licensing rights in Japan for Snoopy.
 Sanrio is best known for Hello Kitty and its focus on the kawaii segment of the Japanese market.
 Beginning in 1985, the characters were made mascots and served as spokespeople for the MetLife insurance company, with the intention to make the business "more friendly and approachable".
 Schulz justified the licensing relationship with MetLife as necessary to financially support his philanthropic work, although refused to openly describe the exact details of the work he was financing.
 In 2016, the 31-year licensing relationship with MetLife ended.
+The relationship resumed in 2023 with Snoopy returning as a mascot for pet insurance.